SDXorg/pysd/docs/development/guidelines.rst

 Python Linter
 ^^^^^^^^^^^^^
-`Pylint <http://docs.pylint.org/>`_ is a module that checks that your code meets proper python coding practices.
+`Pylint <http://docs.pylint.org/>`_ is a module that checks that your code meets proper Python coding practices.
 It is helpful for making sure that the code will be easy for other people to read, and also is good fast feedback for improving your coding practice.
-The lint checker can be run for the entire packages, and for individual python modules or classes.
+The lint checker can be run for the entire packages, and for individual Python modules or classes.
 It should be run at a local level (ie, on specific files) whenever changes are made, and globally before the package is committed.
 It doesn't need to be perfect, but we should aspire always to move in a positive direction.'